letolabs/App-Beeminder-Hook/README.md

 This is a dead-simple Dancer app that eats Github post-receive hook JSON and submits it to the awesome [Beeminder](http://beeminder.com) API.

+# Why the hell would I want to use this?

+There is an interesting movement called the "quantified self".
+Basically: measure everything!
+Everybody is interested in measuring different things.

 # How Do I use this?

  * Go to [Beeminder](http://beeminder.com) and create a free account